juliponti/-introductoryProgramAltimetrik/README.md

-# introductoryProgramAltimetrik
+# Introductory Program Altimetrik

-this is a change I made remotely another test change
+This is a collection of documents, code and exercises for the bootcamp "Become a Frontend Developer with Altimetrik"